 During the first part of the semester we will have a series of homework assignments in which you build two increasingly sophisticated web applications.
 The second part of the course will focus on a larger project, in which you will design and implement a substantial dynamic web site of your choice as part of a project team.
 At the conclusion of your project you will demonstrate your web site to the course staff.
-There will be no midterm or final exams in this course, this semester.
+We are planning to have a final exam (though no mid-term) in this course, this semester.